paulnebel/paulnebel.github.io/_posts/2020-09-01-you-are-a-question.md

 description: "An innovative startup is the embodiment of a question.
 Do you know what question your startup is asking?"
 categories: Insights Startup
 slug: "you-are-a-question"
-tag: [innovation, product, solution, execution]
+tags: [innovation, product, solution, execution]
 ---

 I'd like to propose a definition: